 (b) Ice Cider or Perry and Pommeau – three (3) of each container if package is less than 375ml, or two (2) of each container if 375ml or larger.

-(c) Apple/Pear Spirit – two (2) of each container.
-The total volume must be at least 375ml.
+(c) Apple/Pear Spirit – the total volume must be at least 500ml.

-20) Judging of the 2020 Australian Cider Awards will be held at the William Angliss Institute on Tuesday 27 and Wednesday 28 October.
+19) Judging of the 2023 Australian Cider Awards will be held in Melbourne on 16 & 17 October 2023.
 Judging is closed to entrants and the public.

-21) All judging will be conducted using “blind” Each entry will be identified by a randomly-assigned registration number.
+20) All judging will be conducted “blind” Each entry will be identified by a randomly-assigned registration number.
 Judges will see only the number of entries, style and for some classes the additional information provided by entrants.

 (a) Where several examples present which may constitute a sub class or new class the Chief Steward may instigate an appropriate class in discussion with the Chief Judge.